 There are many TYPES of pain; acute pain such as headaches, cramps and sprains; and chronic pain from injuries, arthritis, etc. There is muscle tension pain, surgery recovery pain, and pain from poor posture.
 Body aches from the flu, athletic or overuse pain, and more.
 Most are inflammatory in nature, often involving prostaglandins.
 Some are neurotransmitter related.

-Without question, the number one pain solution I have encountered in my Clinical Nutrition practice is removing the highly inflammatory and allergic foods such as grains, legumes and dairy.
-The results on many kinds of pain can be dramatic.
+Without question, the number one pain solution in my Clinical Nutrition practice is removing highly inflammatory and allergic foods such as grains, sugars and dairy (except butter and ghee).
+The results on many kinds of pain can be dramatic in some people.
 I have seen severe Rheumatoid Arthritis pain ease in a person already quite crippled; neurological pains dissolve; the end of headaches and menstrual cramps, and much more by incorporating the changes in my Diet For Human Beings, or the Paleo or Primal Blueprint Diet.

-Tylenol is not an NSAID, but it has it’s own risks, and it works only on pain, not inflammation.
-It is safer for kids then NSAID’s and aspirin.
+Tylenol is not an NSAID, but it has its own risks, and it works only on pain, not inflammation.
+It is safer for kids than NSAID’s and aspirin.

 If the goal is to remove the CAUSE of the pain and inflammation, a Paleo Diet is the key first step.
 From there, we add supplements and therapies.
-Supplements can include: enzymes (on an empty stomach so they digest the inflammation, not dinner); Omega 3’s such as fish oil and krill oil (and the removal of inflammatory Omega 6’s, as the Diet For Human Beings will tell you); glucosamine and/or chrondroitin; turmeric/curcumin and ginger; boswellia; white willow; and MSM.
+Supplements can include: enzymes (on an empty stomach so they digest the inflammation, not dinner); Omega 3’s such as high DHA fish oil or krill oil ; glucosamine and/or chondroitin; high quality turmeric/curcumin; boswellia; white willow; and MSM.

-For natural help for joint and arthritis pain, try the Systemic Formula JOT for Joint, Disc, and Cartilage Support in my online store.
+For natural help for joint, disc and arthritis pain, try the Systemic Formula JOT for Joint, Disc, and Cartilage Support.